22 July 2014

 Martin Aircraft Company, which has developed the world’s first practical and commercial jetpack, is inviting sophisticated investors to join the company as shareholders on its exciting journey towards commercialisation.

-After launching the Pre-IPO in Australia last week, the interest in the Martin Jetpack has been very significant.
-Earlier this week ABC News ran a story that featured an interview with founder Glenn Martin and CEO Peter Coker - CLICK HERE TO WATCH THE ABC STORY
+After launching the Pre-IPO in Australia recently, the interest in the Martin Jetpack has been very significant.
+ABC News ran a story that featured an interview with founder Glenn Martin and CEO Peter Coker - CLICK HERE TO WATCH THE ABC STORY

 Martin Aircraft Company, which has developed the world’s first practical and commercial jetpack, is launching a pre-IPO capital raising in Sydney next week.
 CEO Peter Coker will be in Sydney to present at two information sessions which are being held at the NSW DSRD office on level 47 of the MLC Centre in the city.

 Presentations will be held on the evenings of Tuesday 11th and Wednesday 12th Feb commencing at 6.30pm and will offer interested investors a chance to learn more about the Jetpack technology, plans for commercialisation and the IPO.

 Reuben Buchanan from Axstra Capital has been appointed as advisor to Martin Aircraft Company and is managing the pre-IPO raising.

 Christchurch-based Martin Aircraft Company has appointed Ulrich Bergler as Director of Engineering.

 Bergler holds a BE equivalent engineering degree in precision engineering from the University of Applied Sciences in Munich.
 He also has a MSc in Applied Psychology.

 Bergler brings with him many years of experience in product development and commercialisation.
 Prior to joining Martin Aircraft Company, he held a vareity of management roles with Hilti, Dynamic Controls and Design Line.